apify/apify-docs/sources/platform/integrations/ai/milvus.md

 Before you begin, ensure that you have the following:

-- A Milvus database URI and API token.
+- A Milvus database universal resource identifier (URI) and API token.
 Optionally, you can use a username and password in the URI.
 You can run Milvus on Docker or Kubernetes, but in this example, we'll use the hosted Milvus service at [Zilliz Cloud](https://cloud.zilliz.com).
 - An [OpenAI API key](https://openai.com/index/openai-api/) to compute text embeddings.
 - An [Apify API token](https://docs.apify.com/platform/integrations/api#api-token) to access [Apify Actors](https://apify.com/store).